Nasal Obstruction

 Goals of the Procedure

 For patients with turbinate hypertrophy, turbinate surgery should correct the problem of nasal obstruction by reducing the turbinate size and thereby decreasing airway resistance while preserving the natural function of the turbinates.
-This should improve nasal breathing and may reduce nasal drainage and postnasal drip.
+Turbinate reduction aims to improve nasal breathing and may help reduce drainage or postnasal drip in suitable cases.

 What to Expect